Module Dependencies Overview

 requireslist

-This scope is enforced at validation time (during invowk module sync and before command execution).
+This scope is enforced by depends_on.cmds validation before command execution.
 It does not intercept runtime subprocess calls within scripts.

 Module Cache